 The deadline for the preparation of the 2019/20 Accounts was extended due to the pandemic and it has again been revised for 2020/21.
 Recognising the multi-year impact of COVID, the deadline for the 2021/22 financial year has also been changed.
 The Ministry of Housing, Communities and Local Government (MHCLG) introduced the Accounts and Audit (Amendment) Regulations 2021, which changed the statutory audit deadlines for all Local Authorities.
-Therefore, the draft accounts for Authorities like Oldham, must be issued by 31 July 2021 and the publication deadline for audited accounts has moved from 31 July to 30 September 2021.
+Therefore, the draft accounts for Authorities like Oldham, had to be issued by 31 July 2021 and the publication deadline for audited accounts moved from 31 July to 30 September 2021.

-The requirement for the public inspection period to include the first 10 working days of June has also been removed.
-Instead the Council must commence the public inspection period for its Statement of Accounts on or before the first working day of August 2021.
+The requirement for the public inspection period to include the first 10 working days of June was also removed.
+Instead, the Council had to commence the public inspection period for its Statement of Accounts on or before the first working day of August 2021.